facebook••facebook••youtube••contact••index••home

 IBIS and IS

 If you own an R series camera with IBIS—in-body image stabilization—Canon claims this lens will deliver up to 7 stops of stabilization!
-Of course, results will vary according to how steady your technique is—and amount of sleep and coffee consumed—but it was rare for me to get a blurry photo due to hand shake when shooting with IBIS equipped cameras such as the EOS R7 and R6 MK II.
+Results will vary according to how steady your technique is—and amount of sleep and coffee consumed—but it was rare for me to get a blurry photo due to hand shake when shooting with IBIS equipped cameras such as the EOS R7 and R6 MK II.

 Clitoria Ternatea | EOS R and RF 35mm 1.8 Macro IS STM | F8